colatkinson/colatkinson.github.io/_drafts/osxfuse.md

 only because Dropbox just kept reverse engineering it anyway.

-Deploying a kernel extension for macOS requires it be signed using a special Kernel Extension Signing Certificate, which can only be acquired from Apple (after you've joined their developer program and paid your $99, of course).
-This is a special application process that, from what I've heard, is fairly rigorous.
+Deploying a kernel extension for macOS requires it be signed using a special Kernel Extension Signing Certificate, which can only be acquired from Apple.
+After you've paid your $99 to get into the standard developer program, getting one of these certs requires going through an extra application process which, as I understand it, is quite rigorous.
+And of course, there's a high probability that you'll be denied at the end of it.

 Now Google, when they forked osxfuse, were able to get one of these certs.
 But most software shops don't have hundreds of billions of dollars in yearly